Early Semester Progress Reports (almost Mid-Term Grades)

 Withdrawing from the University?

-Students may withdraw from all classes until December 4th before 4:30 pm.
+Students may withdraw from all classes until April 23, 2019, before 4:30 pm.
 Written requests for withdrawal from the university must be submitted to the Office of the Registrar, 101 Dossett Hall before this deadline.
 Withdrawing will adversely affect financial aid, scholarships, Lottery Scholarships, housing, and athletic eligibility.
-Students who stop attending without officially withdrawing will receive an “F” for each course.
+Students who stop attending without officially withdrawing will receive an “F” or "FN" for each course.
+This will also adversely affect your scholarshops and financial aid.

 Visit the ETSU Academic Calendar for all dates and deadlines.